torvalds/linux/Documentation/mhi/topology.rst

 MHI driver is the client driver which binds to one or more MHI devices.
-The MHI driver sends and receives the upper-layer protocol packets like IP packets, modem control messages, and diagnostics messages over MHI.
+The MHI driver sends and receives the upper-layer protocol packets like IP packets, modem control messages, and diaganalstics messages over MHI.
 The MHI core will bind the MHI devices to the MHI driver.

 Each supported driver is enumerated in::